marciahe/marciahe/README.md

 🔭 I’m open for work

-🌱 I’m currently learning Typescript and playing with Three.js
+🌱 I’m currently learning Typescript and Xstate

 ❓ Ask me about anything related to usability and user flows